Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

 ### An administrator needs to run a script written in PowerShell.
 This script is going to create a virtual machine in Azure.
-Would the script run on a computer that runs Linux and has the Azure CLI tools installed
+Would the script run on a computer that runs Linux and has the Azure CLI tools installed?

 - [ ] Yes.
 - [x] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### An administrator needs to run a script written in PowerShell.
 This script is going to create a virtual machine in Azure.
-Would you be able to run the script on a machine that has Chrome OS installed and uses Azure Cloud Shell
+Would you be able to run the script on a machine that has Chrome OS installed and uses Azure Cloud Shell?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### An administrator needs to run a script written in PowerShell.
 This script is going to create a virtual machine in Azure.
-Would you be able to run the script on a machine that has macOS and PowerShell core installed
+Would you be able to run the script on a machine that has macOS and PowerShell core installed?

 - [x] Yes.
 - [ ] No.

 *[⬆ Back to Top](#table-of-contents)*

 ### An Administrator needs to view the list of planned maintenance events that could potentially affect the availability of the resources hosted in an AZure subscription.
-Which of the following blade in the Azure portal should the administrator consider for this requirement
+Which of the following blade in the Azure portal should the administrator consider for this requirement?

 - [ ] Resource Groups.
 - [ ] Azure Active Directory.